Everything About Insignia TV Closed Caption Won’t Turn Off

 Types of Closed Captions Available on Insignia TVs

-Insignia TVs support several closed caption formats:
+Insignia TVs support two main types of closed caption standards, each designed for different broadcasting formats:

 Legal Requirements for Closed Captioning